BCDevOps/devops-platform-workshops/openshift-201/network-policy.md

 # Network Policies and ACS

-Without a network policy in place, all pods in a project are accessible from other pods and network endpoints.
-To isolate one or more pods in a project, you can create NetworkPolicy objects in that project to indicate the allowed incoming connections.
-Project administrators can create and delete NetworkPolicy objects within their own project.
-A 'deny by default' policy is automatically created and active in all projects on the platform.
+Without a network policy in place, all pods in a namespace are accessible from other pods and network endpoints.
+To isolate one or more pods in a namespace, you can create NetworkPolicy objects in that namespace to indicate the allowed incoming connections.
+Namespace administrators can create and delete NetworkPolicy objects within their own namespaces.
+A 'deny by default' policy is automatically created and active in all namespaces on the platform.
 Later in this lab we look at how to build a list of allowed list onto the default of denying network connections.

 Network Policies allow you to specify how a pod is allowed to communicate with various network entities.